pdemeulenaer/cicd-databricks-github/README.md

 It is adapted to flesh out the adoption of a git flow using Databricks.
 We take the example of a git flow where:

-* Model coding and training by data scientists happen in feature branches
+* Model coding and training by data scientists happen in feature branches (which are meant to be short-lived)

+* The common "code-base" is the development branch, where each feature branch are pull-requested

+* The release of specific versions happen in dedicated release branches

+* Main branch is there for book-keeping, displaying the last version deployed

 ## The CI/CD procedure: